Domaine de Pellehaut ChardonnayAdd to favourites

 This wine will accompany an entire meal from the aperitif to the cheese if you wished.
 Ideal with fish, such as gravlax-style Pyrenean trout.

-Prices shown exclude VAT and delivery.
+Prices shown include VAT.
 VAT at the current rate and delivery if applicable will be added at the checkout.

 - Next day delivery